Intro Bonito

 Intro Bonito is the debut mixtape by British indie pop band Kero Kero Bonito.
 It was self-released by the band on 30 September 2013, followed by a reissue on 25 August 2014 by Double Denim Records.
 It was promoted by the singles "Homework" and "Sick Beat" and the title track received a music video.
 A remix EP called Bonito Recycling was released on 29 September 2014.

-The song "I'd Rather Sleep" went viral on TikTok in 2020.
+The song "I'd Rather Sleep" went viral on TikTok in 2020 and is used as a trend for the creepypasta the Backrooms on YouTube.
 Intro Bonito was listed as the 46th best album of the 2010s by Gorilla vs. Bear.

 Composition

-Many of the songs featured on the mixtape were written with a Casio SA-45 mini-keyboard.
+Many of the songs featured on the mixtape were written with a Casio SA-46 mini-keyboard.
 The song "Sick Beat" is about "kicking someone's arse on a computer game" and contains elements of dancehall, hip hop, J-pop, and '90s club music.
 The album's lyrical themes touch on "concise, pop-haiku-like explorations of the strangeness of babies, ecological issues or societal expectations of women" sung in playground chant-like melodies.

 Release

 Intro Bonito was originally self-released by the band via Bandcamp.
-Double Denim Records eventually reached out and inquired if the label could re-issue the mixtape on CD.
+Double Denim Records eventually reached out and inquired if the label could re-issue the mixtape on CD, which never came to pass.
 Intro Bonito was also re-issued in Japan by the label Magniph.
+In 2023, it was announced that the band's current label Polyvinyl would reissue Intro Bonito on CD, vinyl and cassette, containing several bonus tracks.
+This reissue was released on April 28, 2023.